Wednesday, September 6th, 2023

 Kirtland Bird Club of Northeast Ohio was pleased to partner with The Gathering Place for this presentation.
 The Gathering Place educates and empowers individuals and families currently coping with the impact of cancer in their lives through programs and services provided free of charge.

-Wednesday, May 3, 2023 - Click HERE to view the video recording
+May 3, 2023 - recording available HERE

 BINOS and Birding in Northeast Ohio